 How essential is thiamine?

-Thiamine is vital in that it cannot be synthesized by the body and is a co-factor in enzymes required for the system to produce energy aerobically
+Thiamine is vital in that it cannot be synthesized by the body and is a cofactor in enzymes required for the system to produce energy aerobically

 For every 1,000 calories consumed, about 0.33 milligrams (mg) is used under normal circumstances, according to a report published in Psychiatric News.
-If this proportion is ever interrupted due by a lack of thiamine, metabolic systems in the body are at risk of slowing or shutting down.
+If this proportion is ever interrupted due to a lack of thiamine, metabolic systems in the body are at risk of slowing or shutting down.

 If the neurons located in the central nervous system (CNS) do not get the opportunity to feed off thiamine due to a deficiency, particularly when the body lacks the nutrient between 10 to 14 days, neurons can die.

 Also, the deficiency is exacerbated because people who have alcohol use disorder (AUD) tend to have poor dietary habits that are heavy with fatty food consumption.